 One Take Film Festival

-Year 3 of the One Take Documentary Film Festival happens in 2019!
-This Rochester, NY Film Festival has grown out the Little Theatre's highly successful monthly documentary series that began in 2012.
+It's doc time once again!
+Year 4 of the One Take Documentary Film Festival is happening April 30 to May 3, 2020!
+This Rochester, N.Y.
+Film Festival has grown out the Little Theatre's highly successful monthly documentary series that began in 2012.
 It celebrates and promotes the art of non-fiction filmmaking and stimulates public understanding and appreciation of the documentary film.
-Over the course of four days (April 25–28), we’ll celebrate the art of documentary filmmaking in its many forms.
+Over the course of four days, we’ll celebrate the art of documentary filmmaking in its many forms.
 We seek films that inspire, surprise, challenge, enlighten, and entertain us.

 Presented by and Hosted by The Little Theatre